In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is reality.

 Some of us may experience psychosis at times due to mental illness.
 In the simplest terms, psychosis involves a disconnect from reality.
 That begs the question, though, what exactly is reality, and who gets to define it?

 There are a lot of ways of conceiving of reality, which may be influenced by the field of philosophy and various others.
 A term often used in philosophy is ontology, which is the philosophical study of being.
 I remember having a hard time wrapping my head around this in grad school.

 Part of the theory base for my master’s thesis was social constructionism; from that perspective, reality as we experience and understand it is socially constructed.
-That means that our experience of mental illness goes beyond simply the biological effects of the illness and is shaped by what we’ve learned from our social community’s understanding of what mental illness is and what it means to have mental illness.
+That means that our experience of mental illness goes beyond simply the biological effects of the illness and is shaped by what we’ve learned from our social community’s understanding of what mental illness is and what it means to have a mental illness.
 That’s not to say mental illness doesn’t exist, but it would be impossible to separate from social constructs.
 To me at least this makes a lot of sense.

 Realism is the idea that there is an underlying, immutable version of reality.
-Where this starts to fall apart in my mind is that even if there is a concrete reality at some level, does that even matter when perception of that reality is an inherently subjective experience?
+Where this starts to fall apart in my mind is that even if there is a concrete reality at some level, does that even matter when the perception of that reality is an inherently subjective experience?
 What I perceive in the environment, even when fully compos mentis, is going to be quite different from what my guinea pigs perceive in the same environment.
 If something is reflecting green wavelengths but I perceive it as blue and the guinea pigs perceive it as grey, are any of us right or wrong?

 That brings me to another concept I didn’t really get in school – epistemology.
 Epistemology looks at how we know things, like whether the world we perceive is the real world itself or an internalized copy.
 Epistemological dualism is the view that our conscious experience is not, in fact, a direct representation of reality.